SNodeC/snode.c/README.md

 - The framework provides

-  - ready to use server and client template classes for each network/transport layer combination.
+  - ready to use *SocketServer* and *SocktClient* template classes for each network/transport layer combination.

 # Installation

-SNode.C depends on some external libraries.
-Some of these libraries are directly included in the framework.
+The installation of SNode.C is straight forward.
+In the first step all necessary tools and libraries are installed.
+Afterwards SNode.C can be cloned and compiled.

 ## Minimum required Compiler Versions